ananyabhat/Youkulele/readme.md

 ## Running the project

-To run the project, run "compose.py" in your Python IDE.
+To run the project, run "compose.py" in your preferred python environment.

 ## Dependencies